 Chronic Procrastination Impact

-If you find that your habitual procrastination impacts your daily life, relationships, or work, it may be time to contemplate professional intervention.
+If habitual procrastination impacts your daily life, relationships, or work, it may be time to contemplate professional intervention.
 Chronic procrastination is not just about poor time management; it’s deeply tied to mental health issues that hinder task completion and heighten stress.

 Here’s why professional help like Cognitive Behavioral Therapy (CBT) can be essential:

-• Better life outcomes: Overcoming chronic procrastination can lead to improved grades, job performance, and enhanced relationships, ultimately boosting your overall well-being.
+- Better life outcomes: Overcoming chronic procrastination can improve grades, job performance, and enhanced relationships, ultimately boosting your overall well-being.

 Psychological Roots Explored